linkedin/data-integration-library/docs/parameters/ms.encryption.fields.md

 JsonObject type (with nested structure).
 For the later, the field name can be Json Path.

+Fields to be encrypted cannot have null values, and the data type of the fields cannot be nullable (need to have isNullable: false).
+When [ms.output.schema](ms.output.schema.md) is defined, this will be checked against the definition in it.

 ### Example

 `ms.encryption.fields=["access_token", "client_secret", "refresh_token"]`